szpajder/dumpvdl2/README.md

 ICAO hex code is read from ModeS field.
 All fields are expected to have a data type `varchar`.
 ModeS field must be unique and non-NULL.
-Other fields are allowed to be NULL (the program will substitute each NULL value with a dash).
+Other fields are allowed to be NULL (the program substitutes each NULL value with a dash).

 Entries from the database are read on the fly, when needed.
 They are cached in memory for 30 minutes and then re-read from the database or purged.